 A 2019 study from the National Alliance of Safe Housing (NASH) identified barriers for survivors beginning the process in seeking housing needs.
-Most respondents from the study report found out about domestic violence resources primarily through law enforcement or the court system.
-Transportation to providers was a barrier for respondents when seeking initial resources.
+Most respondents from the

 The NASH study reported that admission into housing services could be exclusionary for victims of domestic violence.
 Admission policy barriers included: alienating intake questions about a survivor's trauma or immediate safety; lack of bilingual support staff; and requirements for survivors to have protective orders.
-According to the State of Maryland's Administrative Office of the Courts (January 2022), only 26% of domestic violence protections in Prince George County were issued out of 332 domestic violence protection petitions.
+According to the State of Maryland's Administrative Office of the Courts (January 2022), only 26% of domestic violence protections in Prince George's County were issued out of 332 domestic violence protection petitions.
 127 reasons - or 51.8% - of reasons for dismissal of domestic violence protection orders were from failure to appear in court.
-The State's report reflects difficulty for Prince George County residents to attain protective orders from the courts.
+The State's report reflects difficulty for Prince George's County residents to attain protective orders from the courts.
 These barriers inhibit a survivor's ability to seek immediate safety and housing in the County.